chris1111/Clover-Packager/README.md

 # Clover Packager

 - Credit: Apple for pkgbuild and productbuild
-- Special thanks to: Acidanthera, Clover Team for OpenCore and Clover
+- Special thanks to: Acidanthera, Clover Team

 Clover Packager is a utility that allows you to create an installable macOS package from your EFI folder.
 The advantage is that you don't have to mount the EFi partition and the program can be used on a macOS SIP enabled system.